left4j/codemath/README.md

 # Heading

 ### Not much to see here, there's most probably better code for what I'm doing out there.
-### This repo functions more as an archive than anything else
+### This repo functions more like an archive than anything else
 <br>
 <br>
 <p align="center">